 Although ticks are parasites that feed on the blood of many different hosts, they are also part of the food chain and are eaten by many animals.

-Ticks belong to the order of arachnids (spiders).
-Almost all species of spiders have a large number of predators, so ticks too, are eaten by reptiles, birds, and small mammals.
-Birds are among the top tick eaters, and even chickens will eat ticks if they find one.
+Ticks belong to the arachnid class, just like spiders.
+And almost all types of spiders have a large number of predators, they are eaten by reptiles, birds, and small mammals.
+Birds are among the most important tick eaters, and even chickens eat ticks when they find one.

-Parasites and insects are great sources of protein and extremely nutritious.
+Parasites and insects are a great source of protein and extremely nutritious.
 Parasitic organisms make up about half of all living species.
 If they were all exterminated, the entire food chain would collapse and most other living things would starve.

 Ticks serve as hosts to other parasites